Chart Color Schemes

 Ermington has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects likely to affect the area.
-Notable projects include Melrose Central, Rivea Rydalmere, and Melrose Park Urban Renewal Precinct, with the following list providing details on those most relevant.
+AreaSearch has identified 17 projects that could affect this region.
+Notable projects include Melrose Central, Melrose Central, Rivea Rydalmere, and Melrose Park Urban Renewal Precinct.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.